Some user profiles don't have access to the Alert logs page.

 - All alerts for a specific test, to troubleshoot that test.

-- Alerts within a given time range to look for patterns of time- or date-specific events.
+- Alerts within a given time frame to look for patterns of time- or date-specific events.

 - Alerts of a specific type, if you're analyzing a performance issue such as slow response time or incomplete page loads.

 - Alerts for a specific test type.

 The Alert logs page is refreshed to list the latest alerts as soon as you go to it.
 The alert count listed at the top of the page may not be the same as the number in the alert icon because the icon is only refreshed every 5 minutes.
 The alert icon lists the number of active alerts from the last 24 hours.
-The alert count in the Alert logs page may also differ because when you select a time range other than 24 hours, the time range for the alert icon doesn't change.
+The alert count in the Alert logs page may also differ because when you select a time frame other than 24 hours, the time frame for the alert icon doesn't change.